abelsj60/lexical-401/lined-code-node/v1/README.md

 Use this command to add a theme name to a `LinedCodeNode's` `themeName` property.
 You can use the name in your CSS to dynamically adjust your node's styling.

-#### `CODE_TO_PLAIN_TEXT_COMMAND`

-Use this command to convert an active `LinedCodeNode` to plain text.
-Each code line will be converted into a paragraph with text inside it.
-By contrast, when you convert the official `CodeNode` to plain text, it will place all the code and its line breaks in one paragraph.

 #### `SET_LANGUAGE_COMMAND`

 Use this command to change the active programming language.